Do you understand the importance of praising an employee for a job well done?

 When managers understand the true purpose of employee recognition, it improves their morale on an individual level.
 High morale inspires greater productivity, creativity, and overall satisfaction.

-A recent SHRM survey found that 65% of employees say respectful treatment of employees at all levels is a very important contributor to their job satisfaction.
+A recent SHRM survey found that 65% of employees say the respectful treatment of employees at all levels is a very important contributor to their job satisfaction.

 Recognizing employees’ work and their contributions encourage a sense of purpose.
 It helps employees understand how their work ties to the company values and how their efforts matter.